matthewkilleen0830/Machine-Learning-Exoplanets/README.md

 - - -

-## Reporting
+## Reporting: &nbsp;Model Performance

-* Model Performance

-- Logistic Regression:
+- Logistic Regression: &nbsp;GridSearch trained/tuned model was 87.93% accurate.

-- Random Forests:
+- Random Forests: &nbsp;GridSearch trained/tuned model was 89.16% accurate.

-- k Nearest Neighbors:
+- k Nearest Neighbors: &nbsp;GridSearch trained/tuned model was 81.94% accurate.

-- Neural Network/Deep Learning:
+- Neural Network/Deep Learning: &nbsp;trained model was 90.16% accurate.

+In this example, we chose machine learning types Logistic Regression, Random Forests, k Nearest Neighbors, and Neural Network/Deep Learning. &nbsp;Out of these four types, the Deep Learning model was most accurate. &nbsp;That being said, we feel that additional parameter tuning would improve the results of this machine learning model. &nbsp;Since deep learning models are typically reserved for much larger datasets, potentially more data from the Kepler deep space telescope could increase its accuracy even further. &nbsp;
+Because this model is over 90% accurate, we feel it is good enough to correctly classify exoplanets.

+Additionally, the k Nearest Neighbors model was more accurate (roughly 83% accurate) prior to applying GridSearch tuning. &nbsp;
+Possibly specifying more parameters within the GridSearch would increase the accuracy of this trained/tuned model.

+In sum, we feel that specififying more parameters within the GridSearch tuning has the potential to increase the accuracy of several types of models whenever applicable.